spine-tools/Spine-Toolbox/docs/source/contribution_guide.rst

 ************************************
 All are welcome to contribute!

-The following is based on a set of best practices for open source projects (http://contribution-guide-org.readthedocs.io/).
+The following is based on a set of best practices for open source projects `contrib_guide`_.

 Submitting bugs
 ===============